 Whilst the budget was set to include growth that had been previously identified there has continued to be an increase in demand for services, particularly within Adults and Children's social care.
+Significant effort has been made to manage these pressures and bring them under control, but they continue to be a substantial risk for the Council.

-The Council continued to fund a number of exceptional items including Unaccompanied Asylum Seeking Children and services to people with no recourse to public funds.
+The council has continued to fund a number of exceptional items which we believe should be funded by the government including Unaccompanied Asylum Seeking Children, no recourse to public funds and costs associated with appeal rights exhausted.
+The funding that Croydon receives is not adequate to cover the associated costs.
+Numbers are still continuing to increase, which is driving up the costs further.
 During 2019/20 the Council continued lobbying the Government in these areas in relation to fairer funding, and were successful in securing some additional funding from 1 April 2020.